koka-lang/koka/doc/spec/tour.kk.md

 new string where each character is Caesar encoded.
 The result of the final statement in a function is also the return value of that function, and you can generally leave out an explicit `return` keyword.
-Similarly, Koka's grammar is constructed in such a way that no semi-colons are needed to separate statements.

 ### Dot selection {#sec-dot}